• Skip to primary navigation

 Instructions

-• Add a generous handful of ice to a cocktail shaker or glass mason jar.
-Add in 1 ½ (or 2) ounces of vodka, 2 ounces freshly brewed espresso, 1 ounce coffee liqueur, and ½ (or 1) ounce of pumpkin spice syrup.
+• Add in 1 ½ (or 2) ounces of vodka, 2 ounces freshly brewed espresso, 1 ounce coffee liqueur, and ½ (or 1) ounce of pumpkin spice syrup to a cocktail shaker or mason jar.
+Top with a generous handful or two of ice.

 • Put lid on shaker (or on jar) and shake espresso martini for 20 – 30 seconds, or until shaker is very cold and “iced over.”